ievaaleksandravica/nodejs-basics/README.md

 * `path` defauly node module, does not need to be installed, helps to work with file path.
 * `handlebars.js` Handlebars.js and Mustache are both logicless templating languages that keep the view and the code separated like we all know they should be.
 * `hbs` Express.js view engine for handlebars.js
+* `mongodb` The official MongoDB driver for Node.js.

 #### Debugging tools: